TalusBio/timsbuktoolkit/README.md

 ## Contributing

-Contrubutions are welcome and not all of them have to be code!
+Contributions are welcome and not all of them have to be code!
 Some of the forms of contributing to the current state of the project could be:

 - Requesting documentation